dmd-program/dmd-100/introduction/measuring_success.md

 6. Empathy
    * Put yourself in someone's shoes to better understand why we design
    * Talk to people you want to design for
-   * Don't judge, listen and question
+   * Don't judge.
+Listen and question.